 Matt Merrifield, a TNC geographer and data-visualization specialist, built an automated reporting system called eCatch for just this purpose.
 Developed to run on an iPad, the program combines GPS data with information entered by the fishermen about what and how much they’re catching; it then sends real-time results to TNC and to other fishermen.

 Fishermen still must report catch information to the federal government, but its system is entirely paper-based.
 According to Merrifield, the federal system is outdated, underutilized, and completely static.
-“We wanted to bring that data back from the vessels to platform so we could run analytics on it,” he said.
+“We wanted to bring that data back from the vessels to [our own Geographic Information Systems] platform so we could run analytics on it,” he said.
 “That’s how eCatch was born.”

 Grant funding made it possible to hand out free iPads to the Morro Bay fishermen, but it was still tough to demonstrate the value of the data.
 Many had been fishing the same way for 60 years; they didn’t feel like they needed an iPad to tell them what to do.
 And even more difficult was building trust with a group of individuals who, given the nature of management strategies, had previously had no incentive to give good information.
 Information was power, and it was to be hoarded.
 But since TNC owned the permits and fishermen wanted to fish, they got on board the eCatch platform.